-Canon 5D Mark IV versus Canon 7D II
+Canon 5D Mark IV vs 7D Mark II

 The Canon EOS 5D Mark IV and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in August 2016 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and an APS-C sensor.
-The 5D Mark IV has a resolution of 30.1 megapixel, whereas the 7D Mark II provides 20 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and an APS-C (7D Mark II) sensor.
+The 5D Mark IV has a resolution of 30.1 megapixels, whereas the 7D Mark II provides 20 MP.

 The physical size and weight of the Canon 5D Mark IV and the Canon 7D II are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is somewhat smaller (5 percent) than the Canon 5D Mark IV.
 However, the 7D Mark II is slightly heavier (2 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.